Course Overview

 Reader

-Deborah is a Chartered Psychologist and Reader in Psychology.
+Deborah is a Chartered Psychologist and Reader.
 She’s also a Fellow of the Higher Education Academy and an Associate Fellow of the British Psychological Society (BPS).
 Her research focuses on the experiences of minoritised people, using qualitative research methods to understand constructions of identity in higher education, ethnicity, race and the meaning we attach to experiences.

-Deborah is the Outreach Coordinator for the School of Social Sciences, a founding member and Co-Chair of the University's BME Network and the Lead for the Black History Year Steering Group.
-She is a member of The Psychologist and Digest Editorial Advisory Committee.
+Deborah is the Outreach Coordinator for the School of Social Sciences, a Co-Chair of the University's Equality, Diversity and Inclusion Committee, a founding member and Co-Chair of the University's Black and Minority Ethnicity Network, and the Lead for the Black History Year programme.
 She works collaboratively with students and several universities on diverse projects to advance equity in higher education.

 As course leader, I’ll work with a team of academics to bring our expertise to areas that matter in order to create global change, while you bring your lived experiences and personal insights.